 Even in traditional content management systems, the editor experience was always important.
 Ensuring that editors could quickly and efficiently create, update and publish content was a key factor in the success of projects.

 This is just as important, if not more so, in the world of API-first CMS.
-Creating omni-channel content requires a different mindset.
+Creating omnichannel content requires a different mindset.
 Training can help and the simple and intuitive UI of Kentico Cloud definitely helps but a carefully constructed set of content models can go a long way to making your content editors feel right at home.

 Planning out content models should be a collaborative activity and there’s never been a more compelling case for cross-functional teams.
 Getting content editors, strategists and developers into the same room to map out content models is a great approach and will give you a better product.

-However, there’s another side to content modelling.
+However, there’s another side to content modeling.
 Like many CaaS products, Kentico Cloud offers a range of plans and these plans are based on certain limits and metrics.
 One of these is the number of content items – slightly different from others who focus on content models.
 However, you should take this into consideration.
-If your content modelling isn’t done just right, you can end up with reams of unnecessary content items which in turn will affect your plan.
+If your content modeling isn’t done just right, you can end up with reams of unnecessary content items which in turn will affect your plan.